Infinidat/infi.projector/README.md

     projector devenv build --isolated-python

-This will download the plaform-specific build from our servers, and use that.
+This will download the platform-specific build from our servers, and use that.

 There are other flags for this command, you can read about them by passing `--help`.